 In contrast, EstiNet 8.1, when running in the simulation mode, accurately simulates the properties of the links that connect simulated OpenFlow switches.
 These properties include link bandwidth, link delay, link downtime, and the medium access control (MAC) protocol used over the link (e.g., IEEE 802.3 or IEEE 802.11, etc.).
 As a result, performance evaluation of data flows or the whole OpenFlow network can be accurately studied in EstiNet 8.1.
 Furthermore, since during simulation, the advancement of the simulation clock is accurately controlled by EstiNet 8.1, the performance simulation results of EstiNet 8.1 are always realistic and repeatable, totally unaffected by the number of OpenFlow switches and hosts simulated by it.
 These unique and superior properties are in sharp contrast to those of Mininet and other OpenFlow network simulators and emulators.

 A paper entitled "EstiNet OpenFlow Network Simulator and Emulator" has been published in the September 2013 issue of the prestigious IEEE Communications Magazine.
 In that paper, EstiNet is compared with Mininet and ns-3 regarding their capabilities, performance, and scalability.
-Interested readers may download that paper from the IEEE Xplore database or contact us for a copy.
+Interested readers may download that paper from the IEEE Xplore database or get a copy from this link.